Margherita Pizza Sourdough Focaccia

 500 grams bread flour

-• About an hour later, perform a set of stretch and folds by lifting the dough up and then bring the dough on top of itself.
+• About 30 minutes later, perform a set of stretch and folds by lifting the dough up and then bring the dough on top of itself.
 Repeat this motion 3 more times rotating the bowl 90 degrees each time.
 This is one set.
+Repeat this 1-2 more times with 30 minutes in between each set.

-• Let the dough rise until it has doubled in size.
-Typically from the time it is made to when it is ready it takes about 6 hours.
+• Let the dough rise until it has risen 50% in size.
+Typically from the time it is made to when it is ready it takes about 5 hours.

 • Spray a 9×13" pan with non-stick spray and then add 2 Tablespoons of garlic oil or olive oil to the pan.
 Dump the dough into the pan and cover.
 Let the dough rise for another hour or two until puffy and mostly fills the pan.